TimeSeries

 Appended TimeSeries

-Wraps the following, returning as a TimeSeries:
+Wraps xarray.DataArray.astype(), returning the result as a TimeSeries.

 Return a baseline corrected timeseries by subtracting the average value in the baseline range from all other time points for each dimension.